kanpov/archivedwebsite/_posts/2022-05-08-new-beginnings.markdown

 - Even though I've got a bunch of exams due, I started feeling well enough to resume work
 - However, instead of picking up my latest active project [GoldenForge](https://github.com/RedGrapefruit09/GoldenForge), I decided to start a new one
-- [GoldenForge](https://github.com/RedGrapefruit09/GoldenForge) is currently put off indefinitely (it's currently a bit pointless) in favor of game development
+- [GoldenForge](https://github.com/RedGrapefruit09/GoldenForge) is currently put off indefinitely
 - The new project is called ResourceRun and is effectively a better version of my awful project [Eggland](https://github.com/RedGrapefruit09/Eggland) (yes, the name is very cringe) after I've gained so much experience with competitive game development